Skills4EOSC Training Courses

 - Duration: 2h

-3.2 Learning path for ELSI professionals: highlighting challenges in legal frameworks from the perspective of research
+3.2 Learning path for ELSI professionals: ELSI perspectives in Open Science

 Description: This course introduces legal drivers and motivations behind key regulations like the AI Act and GDPR, explaining their aims and common challenges in interpretation and application.
 Through practical discussions and case studies, it connects legal aspects to researchers' commitments to FAIR principles, reproducibility, and Open Science goals.
 It examines the implications of laws on research from both ELSI (Ethical, Legal, and Social Implications) and researcher perspectives, addressing potential frictions and opportunities created by regulations like the AI Act.